andrewboudreau/ProgrammingErlang/README.md

 # Programming Erlang
 Journal for working through [Programming Erlang by Joe Armstrong](https://pragprog.com/titles/jaerlang2/programming-erlang-2nd-edition/).
-I guess I ended up with the first edition but it was only $6.
-The goal here is to learn some of the larger concepts of Erlang and functional programming in general.
+I ended up with the first edition, but it was only $6.
+My goal is to continue to learn Erlang and functional programming in general.

 # CSharp 9 variants
 In an attempt better develop my personal understanding, I will try implement some of the newer C# 9.0 features, such as pattern matching into these examples where I see fit.
 The goal is not to force any language paradigm mismatches (erlang/csharp), but to explore some of the fundamentals concepts behind the new C# 9 features and better understand their usage scenarios.

+## Pattern Matching
 In example, here is the pattern matching scenario described on pg 35.

 *Erlang*
 ```erlang
 -module(geometry).